michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

     <i>Figure 3: Comparison of Gaussian CDF and Approximation</i>
 </p>

-As you can see, just directly scaling and relocating the input parameter for both functions gets what you'd expect for a Gaussian CDF with a mean of 1, and standard deviation of half.
+As you can see, just directly scaling and relocating the input parameter for both functions gets what you'd expect for a Gaussian CDF with a mean of 1, and standard deviation of one half.

 Convinced that we're on the right track, we can now finally do what we've set out to do: define our slower, less accurate error function, included as `baderf` somewhere in the folder that this document is placed: